- Location: USA - Massachusetts (Woods Hole)

 Fees and Costs

-Students pay Allegheny tuition, independent living room rate, a complete meal plan, and an off campus study fee of $800.
-Allegheny financial aid, except work study/campus employment, is applied to program costs.
-Tuition includes housing, housing, meals, international travel insurance (CHUBB), and transcript administration fees.
+Students pay Allegheny tuition, independent living room rate, the Gator Gold meal plan, and an off-campus study fee of $800.
+Allegheny financial aid, except work-study/campus employment, is applied to program costs.
 Estimated additional costs include: airfare & local transportation (approx. $600), and personal expenses.